POAs and SMSFs

 Why do SMSF members and the trustees have to be the same people?

-What used to happen was that Dad was the sole trustee of the SMSF.
+Previously, Dad was the sole trustee of the SMSF.
 The other members, Mum and the children, were not the trustees.
 If Dad made a mistake, the wife and children would say it wasn’t their fault.
 They would argue it isn’t fair for the ATO to inflict penalties on them as innocent parties.
 The government got sick of hearing that story and changed the law, so every member had to be the trustee.
 (Or, if there was a company, all the members were the only directors.)

 Therefore, the members of an SMSF have complete responsibility for the fund’s management, administration and investment.
 The members control the fund.
 This causes problems if a member lacks mental capacity.
-They can’t, therefore, remain as trustee/director of a corporate trustee.
+They cannot, therefore, remain as a trustee/director of a corporate trustee.
 In this case, section 17A of the SIS Act provides the ability to appoint a representative for the suffering member.
 This is to act in place of the suffering member.

 What is a Legal Personal Representative (LPR) for an SMSF for Central Management?